metapolator/metapolator/README.md

 ##License

-The sourcecode of this project is licensed under the gnu general public license v3.0
+The sourcecode of this project is licensed under the [GNU General Public License v3.0](http://www.gnu.org/copyleft/gpl.html).

+##Credits

+Metapolator is developed by Simon Egli, Walter Egli and Wei Huang.